timvisee/timvisee.com/content/blog/2019-07-16_dark-mode-toggle-on-static-website/index.md

 ```

 To use this, **load the script** in the `<head>` block of your template
-**after** the stylesheets, like this:
+**after** the style sheets, like this:

 ```js
 <script src="/theme.js" type="text/javascript"></script>
 ```

-### Theme stylesheets
+### Theme style sheets
 The toggle button is functional now, but you won't see anything change yet.
-You may start working on the second stylesheet with alternative colors now.
+We'll look at creating a second style sheet with alternative colors now.

 Generally speaking, the only thing that differs between these sheets will be
-some colors.
-I highly recommend using [`SCSS`][scss] as
+colors.
+I highly recommend using [`SCSS`][scss] as a
 [CSS preprocessor][css-preprocessor] for this to allow the usage of color
-variables, for easy variant creation.
+variables, for easy theme variant creation.
 This guide won't cover
 [installation][scss-install] or [usage][scss-usage] of [SCSS][scss], though
+some static site generators such as [Zola][zola] have built-in support for
-I'll show how I've configured my color variants for my template using variables.
+this.
+I'll show how I've configured my colors for my template, but you can
-But, you can skip this section and use two raw CSS files as well.
+skip this section and use two raw CSS files as well.

-Create a `_colors_light.scss` and `_colors_dark.scss` file, both looking
+Create a `_colors_light.scss` and `_colors_dark.scss` file. ([This][site] site
+uses [Zola][zola], so I plase these in `/sass/` for automatic processing.)
-similar to this, but having configured colors you choose for your respective
+Both should look similar to this, but having configured colors you choose for
-themes:
+your respective themes:

 ```css
 /* File: _colors_light.scss */